The Water Horse: Legend of the Deep: Plot

-At sunrise, Angus finally accepts his father has passed before they watch Crusoe go.
+At sunrise, Angus finally accepts his father is dead before they watch Crusoe go.
 It is implied that Anne is also ready to move on, having fallen in love with Lewis.
 Over the years, several people claim spotting it but Angus never sees Crusoe again while others say that it returns, seeking Angus.

 The tourists thank the old storyteller and ask for his name, which he reveals to be Angus MacMorrow.
 Outside the pub, a mother calls out to her son William, who is walking down the beach.
-He spots a large 'rock', which has an iridescent blue shell just like Crusoe's, hinting that Crusoe has left a descendant behind to become the next Water Horse.
+He spots a large "rock", which has an iridescent blue shell just like Crusoe's, hinting that Crusoe has left a descendant behind to become the next Water Horse.